 Neighbours is a Community Volunteering programme provided by St Nicholas Hospice to raise awareness of death and dying as a way of building community capacity at end of life.

 How and why we began Hospice Neighbours

-Inspired by Dr Suresh Kumar’s work in Kerala, Barbara Gale Chief Executive at St. Nicholas Hospice Care developed ‘Hospice Neighbours’ in 2011 with the aim of being a community-based and volunteer-led project providing practical support and companionship to people and their families living with life-limiting conditions.
+Inspired by Dr Suresh Kumar’s work in Kerala, Barbara Gale Chief Executive at St Nicholas Hospice Care developed ‘Hospice Neighbours’ in 2011 intending to be a community-based and volunteer-led project providing practical support and companionship to people and their families living with life-limiting conditions.

 Hospice Neighbours and the sheer resourcefulness held within the wider community primarily addresses and encourages the following areas that are interlinked with a reciprocal sense of wellbeing for both the volunteer and the individual.